seanulus/self-assessment/README.md

 * What is REST?

 REpresentational State Transfer is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
 REST-compliant or RESTful systems are characterized by how they are stateless and separate the concerns of client and server.

+* What do you think the best practices are for branch management in a multi-developer project?

+The way I've experienced success is by splitting the workload into separate parts so there isn't much of a chance of anyone writing over another persons code and creating conflicts.
+It all comes down to good communication with your team and making sure everyone is on the same page.

+* How would you parse a JSON string?

+I would likely use the JSON.parse() method.

+* What is HTTP and why do we use it?

+HTTP is Hypertext Transfer Protocol.
+It is the foundation of data communication for the World Wide Web.
+We use it to transfer data between servers and clients(ie Web Browsers).
+This allows the client to get all the files necessary to load the page for any website.

+* What is the difference between a private and a public method?

+A private method is accessible only by the class that contains it.
+A public method can be accessed by any class.

+* How would you grab an element from the DOM using jQuery?

+Generally speaking, you grab elements from the DOM with jQuery by naming the class/id of whatever element you are trying to affect.
+The syntax usually looks like $('DOMelement').someMethod();

+* Describe a callback functionally

+A callback function (higher order function) is a function that is passed to another function as a parameter and executed inside that function.

+* What is an array?

+An array is an object in JavaScript that can contain other objects such as strings, numbers, boolean values, other arrays and objects.

+* Explain MVC

+MVC stands for Model/View/Controller or Component depending on which language/framework you're dealing with.
+The Model defines what data the app should contain.
+The view defines how the apps data should be displayed to the user.
+The controller/component contains logic that updates the model and/or view in response to input from the user.

+* Describe Object Inheritance